-- 26. The expected term of the scheduled final payment date of the last maturing tranche of bonds issued pursuant to the authority granted herein, as determined in the reasonable discretion of DEC, should be between, and inclusive of, 18 and 20 years from the issuance of the series of Storm Recovery Bonds.
-The legal maturity date of each tranche may be longer than the scheduled final payment date for that tranche. - 27.
-Each tranche of the Storm Recovery Bonds should have a fixed interest rate, determined consistent with current market conditions.
-If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEC is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments. - 28.
-DEC should strive to achieve AAA credit ratings or equivalent ratings for the Storm Recovery Bonds and/or the SRB Securities (if any), and DEC is authorized to provide the necessary credit enhancements, with recovery of related costs as On-going Financing Costs, to achieve such ratings.
+14.26.
+The expected term of the scheduled final payment date of the last maturing tranche of bonds issued pursuant to the authority granted herein, as determined in the reasonable discretion of DEC, should be no more than 15between, and inclusive of, 18 and 20 years from the issuance of the series of Storm Recovery Bonds.
+The legal maturity date of each tranche may be longer than the scheduled final payment date for that tranche.

+15.27.
+We find that each Each tranche of the Storm Recovery Bonds should have a fixed interest rate, determined consistent with current market conditions.
+If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEC is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments.

+16.28.
+DEC should strive to achieve AAA credit ratings, or equivalent ratings for the Storm Recovery Bonds and/or the SRB Securities (if any), and DEC is authorized to provide the necessary credit enhancements, with recovery of related costs as On-going Financing Costs, to achieve such ratings.